Chapter 3. Support requirements

 1 node deployments cannot be scaled.

-3 node deployments can be scaled to 6, 9, or 12 nodes using one of the following methods:
+Other deployments can be scaled from a minimum of 3 nodes to 6, 9, or 12 nodes.

 Red Hat Hyperconverged Infrastructure for Virtualization is supported only when deployed as specified in this document.
 Existing Red Hat Gluster Storage configurations cannot be used in a hyperconverged configuration.
 If you want to use an existing Red Hat Gluster Storage configuration, refer to the traditional configuration documented in Configuring Red Hat Virtualization with Red Hat Gluster Storage.